ChengGaoBerkeley/EPICON.Mycobiome/README.md

 # EPICON.Mycobiome

-The codes were used in the analysis of Fungal community data generated from EPICON project.
+The codes were used in the analysis of Mycobiome data generated from EPICON project.

 EPICON is a DOE funded project aimed at understanding responses of sorghum to drought, from host gene expression to host-associated microbiome.